 - Generally, students must be enrolled in Lee College at the time credit is awarded.
-However, with the approval of the Registrar and the instructional deans or Vice President of Learning, former Lee College students may be awarded credit by examination.
-Former students who wish to receive credit by examination must meet all other requirements regarding the awarding of these credits. - For students to receive credit by examination, whether AP, CLEP, or departmental examination, they must complete an equal number of SCHs in residence at Lee College.
-For example, students who receive 6 SCHs through examination must earn 6 SCHs in residence before the credits earned by examination can be posted (see Credit Limitations on this page).

-- Before credit will be posted on student transcripts, official copies of AP and CLEP scores must be sent directly to and received by Lee College, Office of Admissions and Records, P.O.
+However, with the approval of the Registrar and the Instructional Deans or Vice President of Learning, former Lee College students may be awarded credit by examination.
+Former students who wish to receive credit by examination must meet all other requirements regarding the awarding of these credits. - 2.
+For students to receive credit by examination, whether AP, CLEP, or departmental examination, they must complete an equal number of SCHs in residence at Lee College.
+For example, students who receive 6 SCHs through examination must earn 6 SCHs in residence before the credits earned by examination can be posted (see Credit Limitations on this page). - 3.
+Before credit will be posted on student transcripts, official copies of AP and CLEP scores must be sent directly to and received by Lee College, Office of Admissions and Records, P.O.
 Box 818, Baytown, TX 77522-0818. - 4.
 Credit by examination through departmental examinations, AP or CLEP will be recorded on students' transcripts with grades of "P" and, as a consequence, will not be a part of the calculation of their cumulative GPAs.
-The cost for taking a departmental examination is \$10 per credit hour. - 5.
-The credit students receive by examination does not apply toward either their earned or attempted hours for purposes of determining full-time status. - 6.
-A maximum of 15 SCHs may be awarded to students pursuing an Associate of Applied Science Degree in Professional Administrative Technology who have successfully passed all parts of the Certified Professional Secretary (CPS) Examination.
-Students who wish
+The cost for taking a departmental examination is \$10 per credit hour. - The credit students receive by examination does not apply toward either their earned or attempted hours for purposes of determining full-time status. - 6.
+A maximum of 15 SCHs may be awarded to students pursuing an Associate of Applied Science Degree in Professional Administrative Technology who have successfully passed all parts of the Certified Professional Secretary (CPS) or Certified Administrative Professional (CAP) Examination.
+Students who wish to receive this credit must submit an application to the lead instructor of the Professional Administrative Technology Program or to the Chair of the Business Technology Division.
+If granted, the credits apply to ACNT 1303, POFT 1309, POFT 1349, POFT 2312, and POFT 2331.
+Students will be charged a fee of \$10 per credit hour when the credit is posted to their transcripts.